Peter McVerry

-Fr Peter McVerry, SJ (born 1944) is an Irish Roman Catholic priest and founder of the Peter McVerry Trust, notable for battling homelessness in Ireland.
+Peter McVerry (born 1944) is an Irish Catholic priest and founder of the Peter McVerry Trust, which battles homelessness in Ireland.
 According to one report, the Peter McVerry Trust helped 3,600 homeless people in Dublin in 2013.

 Early years

 Born in Belfast in 1944, McVerry grew up in Newry.
 He was educated by the Christian Brothers in Abbey Christian Brothers' Grammar School, and later attended Clongowes College.
 He entered the Society of Jesus in 1962.

 He received a BSc in Chemistry (1968) and a Higher Diploma in Education (1996) from University College Dublin in 1963.
 He studied philosophy and theology in the Jesuit School of Theology in Milltown Park.